-- **If you're entertaining, the lamb patties can be made a day ahead of time.
+- Note: If you're entertaining, the lamb patties can be made a day ahead of time.
 Place them on a sheet pan lined with aluminum foil and cover tightly with saran wrap.
 The tzatziki sauce can be made two days ahead of time.

 - Freezer-Friendly Instructions: The uncooked burgers can be frozen for up to three months.
 (Freeze the burgers on a baking sheet or plate so their shape sets, then transfer them to a sealable plastic bag for easy storage.)
 Defrost the burgers overnight in the refrigerator prior to serving and then cook as directed.